-Additional RESPOND trainings will be offered in the summer.
+Additional RESPOND trainings will be offered throughout the year.
 If you wish to be emailed when future training dates are set, you may enter your contact information in this form.
-Special requests for trainings may be made to staff psychologist Erin Pederson.
+Special requests for trainings can be sent to RESPOND@iastate.edu.

 Mental health problems affect each of us.
 You can take action to RESPOND effectively.